 - All vertical corners of external and internal plastering walls should provide with galvanized metal corner beads in order to safeguard against the damages to the corner angles.

 - As far as possible, for better durability, and preventive measures against cracks in plastering, all plain surfaces are to be finished in one stretch.

 - Mix recommended for Ceiling plastering is 1:3 and wall plastering or internal plastering or Internal render mix is 1:6, should be mixed always in a water tight platform or use metal tray.

 - The mixing should be in uniform colour and consume within 1 hour duration.

 - Reference leveling pads for thickness of plastering for all surfaces ( 12 mm for internal walls and 20 mm for External walls with two coats of plastering) to be fixed well in advance.

 - These marks to be fixed to the reachable length of aluminium straight edge used for plastering say 6’0” intervals.

 - If the thickness of Internal plastering is more than 15 mm, then it should be done in two coats, the first layer to be properly cured and a gap of at least one day is required for the next coat of plastering.

-- The type of finishing for the surface to be confirmed from the consultant well in advance like lime rendering, rough coat, smooth cement trowel finishing, sponge finishing, texture finishing, stucco work etc.
+- The type of finishing for the surface to be confirmed from the consultant well in advance like lime rendering/Internal lime plaster, rough coat, smooth cement trowel finishing, sponge finishing, texture finishing, stucco work etc.